-- You want to eat smarter.
-An RD can help you sort through misinformation; learn how to read labels at the supermarket; discover that healthy cooking is inexpensive; learn how to eat out without ruining your eating plan and how to resist workplace temptations.
+- You want to eat smarter to improve your health.
+An RD/RDN can help you sort through available information to tell truth from fiction; learn how to read labels at the supermarket; discover that healthy cooking is inexpensive; learn how to dine out without ruining your eating plan, and how to resist workplace temptations.

-- You have diabetes, cardiovascular problems, high blood pressure, or kidney problems.
-An RD serves as an integral part of your healthcare team by helping you safely change your eating plan without compromising taste or nutrition.
+- You have medical issues, such as diabetes, cardiovascular problems, high blood pressure, or kidney problems.
+An RD/RDN serves as an integral part of your healthcare team by helping you safely change your eating plan to help manage chronic conditions.

-- You have digestive problems or other medical problems.
-An RD will work with your physician to help fine-tune your diet so you are not aggravating your condition.
+- You have digestive issues or food allergies requiring a specialized diet.
+An RD/RDN will work with you and your physician to help fine-tune your diet so you are not aggravating your condition.

-- You're caring for an aging parent.
+- You are caring for an aging parent.
 An RD can help with food or drug interactions, proper hydration, special diets for blood pressure issues and changing taste buds.

-Heart disease is the leading cause of death in America.
+- Heart disease is the leading cause of death in America.
 One in three adults has some form of heart/cardiovascular disease.
 Many of these deaths and risk factors are preventable, and food choices have a big impact on your heart’s health, even if you have other risk factors.
+American Heart Association, Vermont

-Diabetes is a condition that affects how your body uses energy, in the form of glucose, from food.
+- Diabetes is a condition that affects how your body uses energy, in the form of glucose, from food.
 People with diabetes have a high level of glucose in their blood.
 People with diabetes need to keep their blood sugar levels within a healthy range.
 Blood sugar levels are controlled through diet, physical activity and, for some people, medication or insulin injections.
+American Diabetes Association

-Cancer strikes about one in three adults over his or her lifetime.
+- Cancer strikes about one in three adults over his or her lifetime.
 The good news: lifestyle changes, along with early detection, can prevent nearly half of all cancer deaths.
 Your diet is one of the most important factors under your control that can reduce cancer risk.
+American Cancer Society

-The most common cause of hypertension (high blood pressure) is diet and lifestyle.
+- Hypertension and Kidney Disease: The most common cause of hypertension (high blood pressure) is diet and lifestyle.
 The most common causes of chronic kidney disease are poorly controlled diabetes and high blood pressure.
+National Kidney Foundation